Take a virtual tour around Newton's Place - click on the picture below.

-Following the fantastic news in June 2018 that our phase 2 bid to the Heritage Lottery Fund was successful, preparation is underway for the next stages of the project.
-Following a competitive tendering process, the construction company for the building conversion works has now been appointed.
-The contractor will start on site in November 2018.
+Following the fantastic news in June 2018 that our phase 2 bid to the National Lottery Heritage Fund was successful, the next stages of the project are now well underway.
+Work on the building conversion started in November 2018.
 The anticipated opening date for the new facility is early 2020.

 The development of a new museum is a great opportunity to ‘think outside the box’ and to develop a really exciting and creative space!
 Interactive museum displays will make visits enjoyable and memorable, and galleries will change regularly so new objects will always be available to view.
 The focus of the new museum will be to tell the stories of local people and the development of the local area.